Why does the Botanical Ark exist? Sometimes people who haven’t met us ask this question, and the answer is quite simple.

-We are not distinguished scientists with degrees of wisdom, just a family that cares about the future.
+We are not eminent scientists, just a family that cares about the future of our planet.
 And we decided to do something about it.

 We finally met Peter Raven, both in Missouri, and here at The Botanical Ark and are convinced we made the correct choice in what to do with our lives.

-We commenced our project more than 24 years ago, first a subsistence farm, and more recently (1990) as a private ethno-botanical gardens.
-We travel the tropical regions of the world and specialise in plants that indigenous rainforest cultures have and still use for their foods, spices, shelter, medicine, cosmetics, fibres, oils, dyes - in fact for all their everyday needs.
+We commenced our project more than 35 years ago, first a subsistence farm, and more recently (1990) as a private ethno-botanical gardens.

 When we first acquired our land in 1982 it was virtually treeless.
 We purchased it from cattle farmers who burned the land each year to keep the shrubs and trees from growing back.
 What we inherited was lots of grass, weeds, erosion gullies and an immense amount of work.